 No. These field sobriety tests are voluntary.
 The officer may not tell you this.
 He or she may instruct you to get out of the car and tell you to start doing the tests.
 You have a right to decline them, however, and should.
 You do not have to offer an explanation, and should not make any statements other than that you are politely declining to take the tests.

 No! - and this is very important.
 You do have to identify who you are, but that's about all.
 Otherwise, you have a right to remain silent.
-And believe me, anything you say will be used against you if it helps the District Attorney's case.
+And believe me, anything you say will be used against you if it helps the case of the Colorado District Attorney.
 You should politely decline to respond to any of the police officers questions.

 Q: Am I required to take a blood or breath test?

 You have a right to refuse the test.
 However, if your case were to go to trial, the District Attorney would be able to talk about how you refused the test.
 This is never good evidence.
 Juries will tend to assume that because you refused the test that you had something to hide.
 And keep in mind, if you refuse the test your driver’s license will be suspended for 12 months, instead of 90 days on a first offense.

 The hand-held breath test that the officer gives you on the roadside can't be used against you in court.
 Only the test given on the table-top machine at the station is admissible.
 Likewise, your license will not be suspended because you refused the hand-held test.
 This small roadside breathalyzer is called a preliminary breath test or a "PBT."
 The results are not admissible for the District Attorney’s case, or for your defense case.